Blake, Francis Xavier

 In 1789 he was involved in a boundary dispute with the Tuam Diocese, unfortunately the reason for this is not recorded and in April 1816 he protested to Rome after the Election of Warden French.

-Bishop material
+Bishop Material

 A victim of a cholera epidemic, he died in College House on 4 June 1832, aged 75 years and is buried in the tSean Reilig at Homefarm Moycullen.